Skip to main content

 We may not even be aware of how much certain things affect us until we find ways to reduce them.
 It’s always worth trying these strategies if you are struggling.

-The way our body feels can also contribute feeling overloaded as much as outside sensory input.
+The way our body feels can also contribute to feeling overloaded as much as sensory input that comes from the world around us.

 Some of us struggle to recognize these feelings when they happen.